cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

    .. raw:: html

-      Colorize the vertices of a mesh or point set using the curfvature of the underlying surface.<br><br>This is the Robust Implicit MLS (RIMLS) variant which is an extension of Implicit MLS preserving sharp features using non linear regression.
+      Colorize the vertices of a mesh or point set using the curvature of the underlying surface.<br><br>This is the Robust Implicit MLS (RIMLS) variant which is an extension of Implicit MLS preserving sharp features using non linear regression.
 For more details see: <br>Oztireli, Guennebaud and Gross, 'Feature Preserving Point Set Surfaces based on Non-Linear Kernel Regression' Eurographics 2009.</p>

    **Parameters:**